dynamsoft-docs/web-twain-docs/getstarted/helloworld.md

 ### Initialize the DWT environment

-Now that we have our scripts included in the application, we will have to write the code to use the DWT library.
+Now that the scripts have been included in the application, it is time to write the code to use the DWT library.

 DWT has a built in event that fires when the DWT Resources are loaded into browser memory.
 You can use this event to initialize the DWT object.